moviro-hub/OpenSourceRoutingMachine.jl/README.md

 Pkg.add("OpenSourceRoutingMachine", url="https://github.com/moviro-hub/OpenSourceRoutingMachine.jl")
 ```

-## Quick Start
+## Usage examples

 ### Graph building

 The Graph module provides the functionality to build OSRM graphs from OpenStreetMap data.
 It wraps the OSRM graph CLI commands.

 OSRM can handle different OSM data formats, including OSM XML and PBF (Protocol Buffer Format).

-OSRM has graph types MLD (Multi Level Dijkstra) and CH (Contraction Hierarchies).
+OSRM supports two graph types: MLD (Multi-Level Dijkstra) and CH (Contraction Hierarchies).
 MLD is the recommended graph type for most use cases.

 Each graph is tailored for a specific routing profile that defines how different road types and conditions are weighted.
 OSRM provides three built-in profiles: car, bicycle, and foot, which can be specified using the `Profile` enum type.
-Additionally, custom profiles can be used by providing the path to the profile.lua file(s).
+Custom profiles can be used by providing the path to the profile.lua file(s).

-The basic workflow for creating a graph MLD for car is as follows:
+The basic workflow for creating an MLD graph for car is as follows:

 ```julia
 using OpenSourceRoutingMachine